-Aetna considers androgens and anabolic steroids experimental and investigational as a treatment for chronic obstructive pulmonary disease and for other indications because of insufficient evidence in the peer-reviewed literature.
+Aetna considers androgens and anabolic steroids experimental and investigational as a treatment for chronic obstructive pulmonary disease, chronic pressure ulcers and for other indications because of insufficient evidence in the peer-reviewed literature.

-Aetna considers testosterone injections experimental and investigational for the treatment of female sexual dysfunction/hypoactive sexual desire disorder, and heart failure because of insufficient evidence in the peer-reviewed literature.
+Aetna considers testosterone injections experimental and investigational for the treatment of amyotrophic lateral sclerosis, female sexual dysfunction/hypoactive sexual desire disorder, and heart failure because of insufficient evidence in the peer-reviewed literature.

 Testosterone should be administered only to a man who is hypogonadal, as evidenced by clinical symptoms and signs consistent with androgen deficiency and a distinctly subnormal serum testosterone concentration (Snyder, 2013).
 In comparison, increasing the serum testosterone concentration in a man who has symptoms suggestive of hypogonadism but whose testosterone concentration is already normal will not relieve those symptoms.
 The principal goal of testosterone therapy is to restore the serum testosterone concentration to the normal range.
 The role of testosterone replacement to treat the decline in serum testosterone concentration that occurs with increasing frequency above age 60 in the absence of identifiable pituitary or hypothalamic disease is uncertain.